Riemann Zero Mean Curvature Examples in Lorentz-Minkowski Space: Preliminaries

-In both types of surfaces, the mean curvature $H$ is defined as the trace of the second fundamental form.
-If $H=0$ everywhere, we say that $M$ is a {\it minimal surface}.
-In terms of a parametrization $X$, the equation $H=0$ is equivalent to $h_{22}g_{11}-2h_{12}g_{12}+h_{11}g_{22}=0$ where $(h_{ij})$ are the coefficients of the second fundamental form of $X$.
-Let $F:O\subset\r^3\rightarrow\r$ be a smooth function defined in an open set $O$ and suppose that $M$ is the preimage of a regular value of $F$, $M\subset F^{-1}(\{0\})$.
-Let us observe that the Lorentzian gradient $\nabla^LF$ of $F$ defines a normal vector field on $M$, where
+We now consider a surface given as an implicit equation and we calculate the expression of its mean curvature $H$.
+Let $F:O\subset\r^3\rightarrow\r$ be a smooth function defined in an open set $O$ of $\r^3$ and let $M=F^{-1}(\{0\})$ be a surface defined as the preimage of a regular value of $F$.
+Suppose that $M$ endowed with the induced metric of $\l^3$ is a non-degenerate surface.
+Then the Lorentzian gradient $\nabla^LF$ of $F$